 When Can You Watch Grand Sumo Tournaments?

 Grand Sumo Tournaments take place six times a year, and Tokyo hosts the tournament in January, May, and September.
-It takes place at the sumo stadium called Ryogoku Kokugikan.
+They take place at the sumo stadium called Ryogoku Kokugikan.
+The March tournament is in Osaka, the July tournament is in Nagoya, and the November tournament is in Fukuoka.

-The tournaments last for a whole day, starting with lower-ranked wrestlers at around 8:30 am.
+The bouts go on from morning to evening, starting with lower-ranked wrestlers at around 8:30 am.
 If you arrive at the stadium by 3:30 pm, you can catch the ring-entering ceremony of the stronger wrestlers.
-The tournaments usually conclude by 6 pm.
+The bouts usually conclude by 6 pm.
 Professional wrestlers are categorized into six divisions, with Makuuchi being the highest and Jonokuchi being the lowest.
 After each tournament, the wrestlers’ rankings are determined based on their performance, and the number of matches varies between the divisions.
 Makuuchi has 18 matches, Makushita has 30 matches, Juryo has 13 matches, and Sandanme has 48 matches.

 Ryogoku Kokugikan is located in the Ryogoku area, which is near popular tourist attractions in Tokyo, including Asakusa, Tokyo Skytree, and Akihabara.
 This eastern part of Tokyo is known for its well-preserved traditions from the Edo period.